 For assistance with the retrieval and copying of material, a call number and page numbers are required for each book excerpt requested.
 Regular photocopying charges apply.

-Students who are registered with Services for Students with Disabilities should first contact SSD to request the aide of a volunteer.
+Students who are registered with Student Accessibility Services (formerly Services for Students with Disabilities) should first contact SAS to request the aid of a volunteer.
 If volunteers are not available, students may present their requirements at the Service Desk.
 While staff will try to accommodate requests as they are made, provision of materials may be dependent on the availability of staff resources.

 Course Textbooks and Course Packs

-Services for Students with Disabilities coordinates the provision of course textbooks, course packs and other required material in alternate formats.
-Requests should be made to SSD as soon as possible after courses have been selected.
+Student Accessibility Services coordinates the provision of course textbooks, course packs and other required material in alternate formats.
+Requests should be made to SAS as soon as possible after courses have been selected.

 Request alternative format/accessible textbooks through the online request form.

-Students who require library material in an alternate format should request a token (a unique password) from Services for Students with Disabilities.
-This token will allow them to search the Accessible Content E-Portal (ACE Portal).
+Students who require library material in an alternate format should request a token (a unique password) from Student Accessibility Services This token will allow them to search the Accessible Content E-Portal (ACE Portal).
 ACE Portal is a repository of library books that have been digitized and made available in accessible formats.
 Find more information about ACE Portal here.

-If material found by searching the Shared Library Catalogue or a library database is not available in the ACE Portal, students may submit an online request form for an accessible version of the material.
+If material found through our research tools, including Summon and the library databases, is not available in the ACE Portal, students may submit an online request form for an accessible version of the material.
 A printable PDF version of the form is also available and may be submitted to any library Service Desk.